promesoft/Kicad-Berker-SW-TH/README.md

 ## Issues

-There are one issue with section 1 that should be addressed is the board size.
+There is one issue with section 1 that should be addressed in the next revision.
+The board size is 2mm too big in X and Y, to fit into a Berker wall mount.

 ## Wemos D1 mini - section 2